 The official title in the courts of England and Wales is a 'Notice Requiring Possession (under section 21 of the Housing Act 1988)'.

 TENANT SECTION 8 NOTICE: Use this eviction notice if your tenants have broken terms of the tenancy agreement.

 The official title used in the courts is a 'section 8 possession notice'.
 This is because it operates under section 8 of the Housing Act 1988.

-When can you serve a section 21 notice to your tenant?
-Landlords can use the Section 21 notice of seeking possession if their tenants have either:
+When can you serve a Section 21 eviction notice to your tenant?
+Landlords should use the Section 21 notice of seeking possession if their tenants have either:

 Note: Did the tenancy start after April 2007?
 If so you can only use a Section 21 notice if the tenant deposit got secured in a deposit protection scheme.